What Are Fintechs? How Are They Different Than Banks or Credit Unions?

 Are there drawbacks to being a cashless system?
 Absolutely.
 More on that below.

 Easier and faster access to loans has also converted people to FinTechs.
 According to Data Science Central, the “advancements of fintech have made it possible for online or digital lenders to deal with the application and approval process within a day.”
-The loan approval process traditionally took time – and a visit to a branch or credit union.
+The loan approval process traditionally took time – and a visit to a branch.
 FinTechs make applying for loans fast and easy.
 And they often have more relaxed lending guidelines, looking at personal information outside of an applicant’s credit score to determine eligibility.

 This is great news for people carrying below-average credit scores who need a loan.
 But it’s not without its risks.
 While the average delinquency rate for traditional financial institutions sits around 1.77%, the average delinquency rate for FinTechs is 3.53%.
 In other words, while the accessibility of loans created by FinTechs is a potential windfall for some, it puts others in an unsustainable financial position – putting that segment of consumers into a deeper financial hole.